How to Keep Docker Container Running for Debugging

 Why Does Docker Container Exit Immediately After Starting?

-Here is the reason for it.
+Here is why the container exit.

 1. To keep the container running, you need a foreground process added to the Docker Entrypoint.
+It should be a long running process.

 3. Whereas, in the base Ubuntu image, there is no Entrypoint for the foreground process.
 That’s why it gets exited right after you execute the docker run command.